The Construction of Space Shuttle Launch Complex 39-B

 the Sheffield Steel field trailer in which I "worked."

-This photograph has been altered to correspond with what you see in the sketch I first introduced on the preceeding page, so that you may better understand what's in the sketch, by the fading-out of all structural elements which had been raised by a crane and either welded or bolted into place by Union Ironworkers from Local 808, working for
+This photograph has been altered to correspond with what you see in the sketch I first introduced on the preceding page, so that you may better understand what's in the sketch, by the fading-out of all structural elements which had been raised by a crane and either welded or bolted into place by Union Ironworkers from Local 808, working for

 Wilhoit Steel Erectors, between the time the sketch had been created and the photograph was taken.